Contents

 Sideways Markets: Earn funding rates and grid arbitrage.

-Q: Can Hedging grids liquidate?
+Q: Can Hedging Bot liquidate?

 No. The 1x short position ensures zero liquidation risk.